 Active duty service requirements for scholarship midshipmen vary depending on the warfare area they enter.
 The basic requirement is eight years, five of which must be on active duty.
 The remaining three years may be completed on active duty or in the reserves.
 Note that some warfare communities have additional requirements:

 The Department of the Navy pays tuition, fees, $375 per semester for textbooks, and provides a monthly stipend.
 Freshmen on scholarship receive $250, sophomores $300, juniors $350, and seniors $400 per month.
 Active duty pay for summer training is approximately $560 per month with living quarters and meals provided.
-Tuskegee University currently pays full room and board for all NROTC scholarship recipients.
+Tuskegee University currently pays full room and board in select residence halls for NROTC scholarship recipients.

 Although the program emphasizes engineering and science majors, students may enroll in any Tuskegee University major leading to a baccalaureate degree.
-Navy Option scholarship students must complete two differential calculus and two calculus-based physics courses prior to the end of their Junior year.
+Navy Option scholarship students must complete two differential calculus courses by the start of their junior year and two calculus-based physics courses prior to the end of their Junior year.
 Navy Option summer activities include two at-sea training cruises and one summer of career orientation lasting about four weeks each.